The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

 From visual inspection of Fig.~\ref{fig:temp_slices}, viscosity seems to suppress turbulence in the weak cooling regime, but not in the strong cooling regime.
-To test this in a quantitative way, we compute the turbulent velocity in our domain following \citet{Tan_2021}, i.e., to avoid the effect of bulk motions, we measure the velocity dispersion in the $\hat{z}$ direction, by taking the maximum of $v_z$ profile for each snapshot and then averaging over several $\tau_{\rm KH}$\footnote{In this process, we also check the velocity dispersion in the $\hat{x}$ and $\hat{y}$ direction after subtracting the bulk motions, making sure that turbulence is isotropic.}.
+To test this in a quantitative way, we computed the turbulent velocity in our domain following \citet{Tan_2021}; namely, to avoid the effect of bulk motions, we measured the velocity dispersion in the $\hat{z}$ direction, by taking the maximum of $v_z$ profile for each snapshot and then averaging over several $\tau_{\rm KH}$\footnote{In this process, we also check the velocity dispersion in the $\hat{x}$ and $\hat{y}$ direction after subtracting the bulk motions, making sure that turbulence is isotropic.}.

-Fig.~\ref{fig:u_turb_vs_Q} shows relation \ref{eqn:Da_Q_u}, between $Q$ and the turbulent velocity normalized to the cold gas sound speed, color-coded by $\mathrm{Da_{mix}}$.
-To get rid of the $\mathrm{Da_{mix}}$ dependence, we normalize the value of $Q$ to the value of $\widetilde{Da}^{\alpha}$, as done in \citet{Das_2023}. $\widetilde{Da}$ is calculated from equation \ref{eqn:Da_theory}, using the turbulent velocity measured from the simulations and $\alpha$ corresponds to the index from equation \ref{eqn:Da_Q_u}.
+Figure~\ref{fig:u_turb_vs_Q} shows relation \ref{eqn:Da_Q_u}, between $Q$ and the turbulent velocity normalized to the cold gas sound speed, color-coded by $\mathrm{Da_{mix}}$.
+To get rid of the $\mathrm{Da_{mix}}$ dependence, we normalize the value of $Q$ to the value of $\widetilde{Da}^{\alpha}$, as done in \citet{Das_2023}. $\widetilde{Da}$ is calculated from Eq. \ref{eqn:Da_theory}, using the turbulent velocity measured from the simulations and $\alpha$ corresponds to the index from Eq. \ref{eqn:Da_Q_u}.
 By doing this normalization, $Q / \widetilde{Da}^{\alpha} \propto u'$.
 This relation is satisfied in the strong cooling regime ($\mathrm{Da_{mix}} > 1$), regardless of the amount of viscosity.
-However, in the weak cooling regime ($\mathrm{Da_{mix}} < 1$), the relation is satisfied for the \textit{No visc} (circles) and $0.05\eta_{\mathrm{Crit}}$ (triangles) cases.
+However, in the weak cooling regime ($\mathrm{Da_{mix}} < 1$), the relation is satisfied for the "No visc" (circles) and $0.05\eta_{\mathrm{Crit}}$ (triangles) cases.
 The turbulent velocity of the runs with $0.1\eta_{\mathrm{Crit}}$ (squares) are one order of magnitude lower than expected and the runs with $0.5\eta_{\mathrm{Crit}}$ (crosses), more than two orders of magnitude lower.

-This result indicates that, as previously noticed by visual inspection in Fig.~\ref{fig:temp_slices}, viscosity suppresses turbulence but does not reduce surface brightness.
+This result indicates that, as previously noted by visual inspection in Fig.~\ref{fig:temp_slices}, viscosity suppresses turbulence, but it does not reduce surface brightness.
 However, the suppression occurs in the weak cooling regime, whereas in the strong cooling regime, the relation between $Q$ and $u'$ is not modified.
-This is surprising, due to the weak dependence of $u'$ with $\mathrm{Da}$ ($u' \propto \rm Da^{1/10}$, see \citealp{Tan_2021}).
+This is surprising, due to the weak dependence of $u'$ on $\mathrm{Da}$ ($u' \propto \rm Da^{1/10}$; see \citealp{Tan_2021}).